• City of Tacoma QA

 • When City owned land is deemed no longer needed, it prioritizes selling of transferring ownership of it for the purpose of building affordable housing.

-• Three TPU surplus properties were awarded to affordable housing developers via the City’s surplus property RFP process.
+• Four TPU surplus properties were awarded to affordable housing developers via the City’s surplus property RFP process.
 The properties were offered at no costs for affordable housing under the new Disposition Policy.

 • Learn more on the City's Surplus Land website